Marine Corps Flag

-The eagle carries a banner in its beak that writes "Semper Fidelis," which translates as "Always Faithful."
-The eagle represents the United States of America, the globe represents the Western hemisphere, and the Marine Corps willingness to serve anywhere in the world, and the anchor represents the tradition of the marines and their work and service in the Department of the Navy.
+The eagle, globe, and anchor are the official emblem of the U.S. Marine corps and are referred to as EGA.
+The eagle imagery is representative of the United States of America, the globe represents the Western hemisphere, and the Marine Corps willingness to serve anywhere in the world, and the anchor represents the tradition of the marines and their work and service in the Department of the Navy.

 The red and gold colors of the flag were established as the official colors of the marines in 1925 and the United States Marine Corps Flag was officially adopted on January 18th, 1939.
 The flag is primarily used for ceremonial purposes and in parades, however, is also frequently displayed by veterans of the Marine Corps who are looking to show their pride.

 In 1775, Samuel Nicholas formed two units of marine forces called the Continental Marines of the American Revolutionary War who were able to fight on both sea and land.
 After the Revolutionary War, the Continental Marines where disbanded, however, in 1798, the US Marine Corps was created by congress to provide the necessary defense for the country.